 7. Make Time

 Morning time is a time to add beauty to the school day.
-To fit in those subjects such as poetry memorization or fine art study that tends to slide through the cracks in the normal routine.
+To fit in those subjects such as poetry memorization or fine art study tends to slide through the cracks in the normal routine.

 If morning time calls to your soul.
 You can almost taste the benefits it will bring to your family, you’ll have to make time.